-Since 1991, MAAC has responded to over 50,000 missions, making it one of the busiest air ambulance services in the UK.
-Find out more about the Midlands Air Ambulance Charity's history.
+Since 1991, we have responded to more than 75,000 missions, making us one of the busiest air ambulance services in the UK.
+Find out more about Midlands Air Ambulance Charity's history.

-Operating from strategically located regional airbases at RAF Cosford in Shropshire, Strensham in Worcestershire and Tatenhill in Staffordshire, our air ambulances can reach 90% of the region within eight minutes.
-Our aircraft each carries a crew comprising a pilot, two paramedics or a paramedic and flight doctor, plus full life-support medical equipment.
+We operate from strategically located regional airbases at Cosford in Shropshire, Strensham on the Worcestershire/Gloucestershire border and Tatenhill in Staffordshire.
+Each aircraft carries a crew comprising a pilot, two paramedics or a paramedic and flight doctor, plus full life-support medical equipment.
 Three rapid response vehicles are deployed when the helicopters are unable to fly, due to bad weather for example.

 The charity responds to some of the most traumatic incidents including cardiac arrests, road traffic collisions and sports injuries.
 The aircraft reaches remote locations to attend to patients unreachable by land ambulance.